-- 1. In determining the customs value according to this Clause IV, the following costs will be added to the extent incurred by the importer but are not included in the price actually paid or payable for the imported goods: - i. commissions and brokerage, except buying commission; - ii. the cost of the containers which are treated as being one for customs purposes with the goods in question; - iii. the cost of packing whether for labor or materials; - iv. the value of the following goods and services (assists) provided by the buyer, directly or indirectly, free of charge or at a reduced cost, for its use in the production of the imported goods and sale thereof for export to the GCC States, provided that such value is properly apportioned: - (a) materials, components, parts and similar items used in production of the imported goods; - (b) tools, dies, molds and similar items used in production of the imported goods; - (c) materials consumed in production of the imported goods; and - (d) engineering, development, artwork, design work, and plans and sketches undertaken elsewhere than the GCC States, and necessary for the production of the imported goods.
+- 1. The costs borne by the buyer to the extent they are not included in the price actually paid or to be paid; - (a) amounts of commission and brokerage, excluding the purchasing commission, - (b) cost of the containers that are treated for customs purposes as one unit along with the goods under assessment, and - (c) packing cost, whether for labour or material - 2.
+An appropriate percentage of the costs of the following goods and services provided by the buyer, directly or indirectly, free or at a reduced cost, against its use in production of the imported goods, if it was not included in the price paid or to be paid, as per the following: - (a) materials, parts, components and similar items used in production of the imported goods, - (b) tools, dies, moulds and similar items used in production of the imported goods, - (c) materials consumed in production of the imported goods, and - (d) engineering works, designs, studies, graphs, drawings and similar items necessary for production of the imported goods and done in a country other than the GCC States. - 3.
+License and royalty fees relating to the imported goods under assessment that must be paid by the importer (buyer), directly or indirectly, as a condition of sale of the goods being valued if not included in the price actually paid or payable, and - 4.
+Value of any part of the proceeds from any subsequent sale, disposition or use of the imported goods, payable to the seller directly or indirectly.